rbuchberger/jekyll_picture_tag/docs/users/notes/migration_2.md

 ## Image quality & write options.

-- If you have set `quality:` in a preset, it will likely stop having an effect.
+- If you have set `quality:` in a preset, it will stop having an effect for webp, avif, and jp2 images.
 You need to set `format_quality:` instead.

 Previously, all image formats used a default quality of 75.
 We have now set a default quality for 3
 formats: